-Sue and Richard Mallender are your local councillors on Rushcliffe Borough Council, representing Lady Bay ward.
+Vote Green to Re-Elect Sue and Richard Mallender as your local councillors for Lady Bay ward.

-We work to represent your views and to bring Green policies to Rushcliffe.
+We work hard to represent your views and to bring Green policies to Rushcliffe.

-Sue is a member of the Development Control Committee, Local Development Framework Group and Standards Committee.
-Richard serves on the Alcohol & Entertainments Licensing Committee, the Partnership Delivery Group, Member Development Group, Leisure & Civic Centre Relocation Group, Strategic Growth Board and West Bridgford Economic Growth Board, and regularly attends Cabinet meetings in an observer status.
+Active members of their local community in Lady Bay, Sue and Richard are also key influencers on several council committees.
+Sue is a member of Planning, the Local Development Framework Group and Standards Committee.
+Richard serves on the Strategic and West Bridgford Growth Boards, Partnership Delivery, Member Development, and regularly attends Cabinet meetings in an observer status.
 We both attend and speak at meetings of the full Council.

 Thank you to the hundreds of you continuing to vote Green Party across the borough.
-If you have any issues or concerns please do get in touch, we or our local contacts will do our best to help.
+If you would like to help out with our re-election campaign please do get in touch.

 County Council Stumped by Trees in Lady Bay